Welcome to Salters’ Hall – an impressive Grade II listed venue in the heart of the City

 The grandeur of a Great Twelve Livery mixed with state of the art facilities is a true marriage of ancient and modern, and a perfect combination for a distinctive dining experience.
 Choose between three stunning rooms and a charming, secluded secret garden, all offering an impressive piece of history.

 The venue is accessed through a modern pavilion entrance and found on the fifth floor, commanding a fine view over London Wall and St Paul’s Cathedral.
 Historic artefacts are placed throughout the building pointing to The Salters’ Company’s historic involvement with the salt trade.

 Salters’ Hall has been used as a commercial events space since 1976 – it has hosted numerous Livery dinners as well as important City conferences and private events.
-Alongside venue spaces, the Hall includes office spaces, apartments, library and even a wine cellar.
-The refurbishment has retained the listed interiors and created dramatic entertainment spaces which are flexible, comfortable and fully equipped for modern business needs.
+Alongside venue spaces, the Hall includes office spaces, apartments, a library and even a wine cellar.
+The refurbishment has retained the Grade II listed interiors and created dramatic entertainment spaces which are flexible, comfortable and fully equipped for modern business needs.

 - Corporate and Private Celebrations

 - Garden Parties

 The Salters’ Hall History

 The current Hall is The Salters’ Company’s sixth Hall; the fifth building was bombed in 1941 by German aircraft.
 The new Hall was built in 1976 and then closed for the recent refurbishment in 2014.

 The Brutalist Grade II listed post-war Livery Hall has undergone a major refurbishment to increase public visibility while still retaining the Livery Hall functions.
 The Hall re-opened in May 2016 after a £9 million improvement project lasting two-and-a-half years, part of a wider redevelopment of London Wall Place.